7 Min Read

-Grand Oaks Resident Elaine Light Has a Taste for Fine Cuisine
+Grand Oaks Resident Elaine Light Has a Taste for Fine Dining

 Leaving her home in Pittsburgh, Light moved to Grand Oaks Assisted Living Residence in Washington, D.C., to be closer to her daughter.
 Though her zip code may have changed, her flair for food continues.